ekefan/call_analytics/README.md

 This tool, uses fyne ui toolkit, records call details and creates and excel sheets where the analytics can be generated from.

 I will be creating a windows setup file since the support team uses windows pc.

+For the tests...
+I will write them as soon as possible...